-The best things to do in Carmel, California, just off the Pacific Coast Highway, include visiting Carmel Mission, enjoying the beaches, seeing Point Lobos State Reserve, making the 17-Mile Drive, surfing, and visiting Tor House, which was built by the poet Robinson Jeffers.
+The best things to do in Carmel include visiting Carmel Mission, enjoying the beaches, Point Lobos State Reserve, 17-Mile Drive, and Tor House.

 This is Carmel's understandably popular main beach is a short walk from downtown and is always busy.
 You'll need to get there early, or be lucky, to have any hope of finding a parking spot in the small car park.
 Families love the silver sands, surfers like the waves, and everyone likes the views and the sunsets.

 This beautiful white-sand beach backed by dunes is to the south of the Carmel Beach City Park.
 It tends to be slightly less crowded, and has the added attraction of a bird sanctuary next to it where pelicans, cormorants, kingfishers, hawks, and lots of shoreline waders can be seen.

 Mike and Donna and the Lone Cypress on Carmel's 17-Mile Drive

 The Carmel Mission is one of the biggest in California, and has the name to go with it: the Mission San Carlos Boromeo del Rio Carmelo.
 It was founded in 1771 by Father Junipero Serra, who is buried here.
 It was the second of the 21 California missions he built and became Father Serra's headquarters.

 The Mission is also the last resting place of over 3000 Native Americans, and their graves are decorated with seashells, a moving sight.
 There are guided tours of the Mission or you can just wander round by yourself and look at the 1793 stone church, California's first college library, Father Serra's simple bedroom, the historic kitchen, and the beautiful flower gardens.